 “Working in construction can be rewarding and challenging.
 Each day is fast-paced, variable, and requires multitasking and problem-solving characteristics that women thrive at,” says Allison Bishop, Development and Project Manager at A.R.
 Brouwer Company.
 “Being the minority in the construction industry creates an environment for women to set themselves apart and advance their careers in multiple ways including management, finance, skilled trades, and real estate.”

-Advice from Women in the Field
+Advice for Women in Construction

 “In my experience being a young woman working in the field is challenging.
-You’ll be faced with doubt because of your sex and perceived inexperience, but the important thing is not to let that stop you.
-Find experienced people you admire who are willing to share their knowledge with you and learn from them.
+You’ll be faced with doubt because of your sex and perceived inexperience, but the important thing is not to let that stop you,” says Rachel Brouwer, Superintendent at A.R.
+Brouwer.
+“Find experienced people you admire who are willing to share their knowledge with you and learn from them.
 Don’t be afraid to ask tradesmen questions, they are the experts in their field.
 Respect is earned, especially in this industry, and the more credible you are the better.
-Admire the older women in the trade, they entered a work environment less accepting than the one we are in today, and they have endured and thrived, we will too!” -Rachel Brouwer, Superintendent
+Admire the older women in the trade, they entered a work environment less accepting than the one we are in today, and they have endured and thrived, we will too!”

 Resources for Women in Construction